procore/sdt-uav/README.md

 uav supports swapping child components on the fly.
 For example, you could call `component.child = someOtherComponent` and the view will update accordingly.
 Just remember that uav is aggressive about avoiding memory leaks, and will remove any bindings that were attached to the original component before it was replaced.

-## `uav.model`
+## Creating a Model

-If you want to create a view model before associating it with a template, use this method.
+If you want to create a view model before associating it with a template, use `uav.model`.
 It can come in handy when a model refers to itself at render time.

 ```
 const model = uav.model({